LIT-Protocol/ParentERC6492Validator/implementation_plan.md

 Then for each chain, produces a `userOp.signature` that ABI-encodes `MultiChainApproval` with that chain’s proof + shared parentSig.

-**Reference:** mirror multi-chain-ecdsa-validator’s “prepareAndSignUserOperations” flow conceptually, but:
+**Reference:** mirror multi-chain-ecdsa-validator’s “prepareAndSignUserOperations” flow, but:

-- do not copy their code verbatim
 - import their utilities if public/exported
-- otherwise implement minimal Merkle/proof logic with a small dependency (e.g. `merkletreejs`) in TS.
+- otherwise implement minimal Merkle/proof logic using the same dependency that the multi-chain-ecdsa-validator uses in TS.

 ---

-## Step 5 — Deployment + “child account with sudo validator” wiring

-Write a small script `src/deploy.ts`:

-1. Deploy `ParentERC6492Validator` with CREATE2 on each chain (same address).
-2. Create the **child Kernel v3.3** account via ZeroDev SDK:

-   - set `plugins.sudo` to point to `ParentERC6492Validator`
-   - pass initData so the validator stores the `parent` address for that child

-3. Install ZeroDev **Permissions / Session Keys** plugin on the child:

-   - either via `initConfig` on creation (preferred)
-   - or immediately after deploy with an admin UserOp

-You should use ZeroDev SDK imports for:

-- `createKernelAccount` (v3.3)
-- plugin install/init helpers
-- Permissions/session keys plugin helpers
-  and avoid copying SDK logic.

----

-## Step 6 — Tests (must cover multi-chain mode)
+## Step 3 — Tests (must cover multi-chain mode)

-Foundry tests (fast + deterministic):

-- Setup two chains in tests is hard; instead:

-  - Unit test Merkle verification and signature verification in isolation:

-    - Provide sample `userOpHash` values and chainIds
-    - Build root+proof offchain and validate onchain

-- Add one integration test using anvil fork(s) or separate RPCs if you can:

-  - create child account, install Permissions
-  - build 2 chain approvals (simulate 6)
+First, create unit tests of the underlying solidity code.
+Then, create real world e2e tests on Base Sepolia and Arbitrum Sepolia.
+Use the following env vars in the .env file:

+- PRIVATE_KEY: a private key with ETH on Base Sepolia and Arbitrum Sepolia.
+- ZERODEV_PROJECT_ID: a project id from the ZeroDev dashboard enabled for Base Sepolia and Arbitrum Sepolia.
+- BASE_SEPOLIA_RPC_URL: a RPC URL for Base Sepolia.
+- ARBITRUM_SEPOLIA_RPC_URL: a RPC URL for Arbitrum Sepolia.

+Use the ZeroDev API v3 with the URL in this format: https://rpc.zerodev.app/api/v3/<ZeroDevProjectId>/chain/<ChainId>

+In the e2e test, you should:

+- deploy parent smart account
+- create child accounts on Base Sepolia and Arbitrum Sepolia, with parent smart account as the sudo validator using our ParentERC6492Validator
+- build test transactions for the child accounts on Base Sepolia and Arbitrum Sepolia, sending 0 ETH to the 0x00..000 address on each chain
+- sign the test transactions with the parent smart account, to be validated by our ParentERC6492Validator
 - submit userOp on each chain with same parentSig/root, different proof
-  - assert permissions changed on both
+- assert that the txn succeeded on both chains

 Also test: